wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/KartaVR Documentation.md

 ![Reactor Atom Package](images/reactor-atom-package.png)

 As a small 🎄 Christmas timed gift to the "[Steak Underwater](https://www.steakunderwater.com/)" Fusion community, a new "KartaVR v4" release has been prepared as a free [WSL Reactor package manager based install](https://www.steakunderwater.com/wesuckless/viewtopic.php?t=2159).
 KartaVR v4 is freeware distributed exclusively through the Steak Underwater user community platform.
-KartaVR v4 can be used on personal and commerical projects at no cost.
+KartaVR v4 can be used on personal and commercial projects at no cost.
 KartaVR can legally be installed, for free, on an unlimited number of computers and render nodes via the Reactor Package Manager.

 The commercial paid version of KartaVR was discontinued and withdrawn from the market when at SIGGRAPH 2017 [Blackmagic Design released Fusion 9](https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=62288) with an integrated VR toolset as a free update for all Fusion (Free) and Fusion Studio users.